akhodakivskiy/VimFx/README.md

 ## Why VimFx was created

-Even before Vimium there was Vimperator for Firefox.
-In my opinion the problem with Vimperator is that it has too many features and aggressively changes the default Firefox appearance and behavior.
-Vimium was developed for Google Chrome and it was exactly what I needed in terms of added functionality.
-That's why I decided to develop similar extension for Firefox.
+> Even before Vimium there was Vimperator for Firefox.
+In my opinion the problem
+> with Vimperator is that it has too many features and aggressively changes the
+> default Firefox appearance and behavior.
+Vimium was developed for Google Chrome
+> and it was exactly what I needed in terms of added functionality.
+That's why I
+> decided to develop similar extension for Firefox.
+>

-VimFx will be nice to your browser and to your habits.
+> VimFx will be nice to your browser and to your habits.
 Promise.
+>
+> <footer>– <cite>Anton Khodakivskiy</cite>, VimFx’s original author.</footer>

 ## Key Features